josjevv/spyder/README.md

 * Every Oplog entry should be matched, if the namespace is in the whitelist computed in the previous step.
 If not, Spyder should move on.

-* If the entry is worthy of a change, create separate subpackages for each plugin.
+* If the entry is worthy of a change, add it to the listener's unbufferred channel.
+We will use Procuder/Sink/Dispatcher pattern to invoke the desired Listener.

+* Create separate subpackages for each plugin.
 Each plugin must implement the Listener interface which has two bound struct methods

 ```
 type Listener interface {